 Medical benefits for union employees are provided through a policy with Insperity (f/k/a Administaff), the costs of which are substantially borne by the Company.
-In addition, the Company is obligated to contribute to a welfare fund and a security fund for the benefit of each union employee of between \$50 and \$250 per month.
+In addition, the Company is obligated to make contributions for union dues and a security fund (pension) for the benefit of each union employee.
+Contributions to the security fund amounted to \$282,000 and \$271,000 for the years ended December 31, 2011 and 2010, respectively.